-- 1) A novel unified framework is proposed for the reach-avoid verification of continuous-time systems modelled by ordinary differential equations such that the verification problem is transformed into a problem of searching for exponential/asymptotic guidance-barrier functions.
-In this framework, two sets of quantified inequalities are derived based on a discount value function.
-One is a simplified version of the existing one from the moment based method in [25] however, the other one is completely new. - 2) The differences and respective benefits of the aforementioned two sets of constraints are discussed in detail.
-Based on these discussions, a set of more expressive constraints is further developed such that the aforementioned two sets of constraints are its special cases.
+- Based on a discount value function with a nonnegative discount factor, a novel unified framework is proposed for the reach-avoid verification of systems modelled by ODEs.
+In this framework, two sets of quantified inequalities are derived when the discount factor is zero and positive respectively.
+The one, which is obtained when the discount factor is positive, is a simplified version of the existing one from the moment based method in [15] however, the other one (i.e., the one obtained when the discount factor is zero) is completely new. - 2) The differences and respective benefits of the aforementioned two sets of constraints are discussed in detail.
+Based on these discussions, an enhanced set of constraints, which is more expressive, is further developed such that the aforementioned two sets of constraints are its special cases.
+Performance comparisons with state-of-art ones are made based on several examples using semi-definite programming.
+Numerical results show that the enhanced set of constraints outperforms all others.